Sports betting soon to be a reality in Ohio - NewsBreak

 COLUMBUS, Ohio (WSYX) — Heading into championship weekend, Ohio State was on the outside looking in at the College Football Playoff.
 But with a USC loss in the Pac-12 championship game, the Buckeyes once again find themselves in the playoff with a chance at playing for a national title.

-COLUMBUS, Ohio (WSYX) — Measle cases continue to rise in Central Ohio.
-Columbus Public Health announced Tuesday there are 58 confirmed measles cases and 22 measles-related hospitalizations.
-All the cases are in Columbus and Franklin, Ross and Richland counties.
-All but three cases have been among unvaccinated people.
-Three...
+COLUMBUS, Ohio (WSYX) — The number of measles cases in Central Ohio continues to climb.
+Columbus Public Health said Monday there are 56 confirmed measles cases in Columbus and Franklin, Ross, and Richland counties.
+There have been 20 measles-related hospitalizations, according to CPH.
+All but two cases have been...

 German Village Lights Preview